hat-open/hat-json/docs/json.rst

     result = set_(data, 4, 4)
     assert result == [1, 2, 3, None, 4]

-Function `hat.json.remove` is used for creating new data based on inpuit data where subset of input data referenced by path is removed.
+Function `hat.json.remove` is used for creating new data based on input data where subset of input data referenced by path is removed.
 This function doesn't modify input data and tries to optimally reuse parts of input data which are the same as in output data::